Does Local SEO scare the bejesus out of you? It used to scare me too. But I know that website SEO is a critical part of a strong SEO plan.

 The importance of local SEO will only grow as search engines grow more sophisticated and users start demanding even more individualized results.

 3. Mobile and wearable devices are expanding.

-42% of all mobile brand experiences involve search and the wearable industry will grow to $95.3 billion industry by 2021.
+People today have 2X more interactions with brands on mobile than anywhere else and the wearable industry will grow to $95.3 billion industry by 2021.
 What's in it for local SEO?
 Mobile devices and wearable tech both depend on local SEO.

 Proximity-based searches will likely start, if it hasn't already, to become more popular, and local searches will feed on hyper-specific locations, instead of just on a regional or neighborhood-specific basis.

 Remember that new businesses and new websites are created each day which makes search engines too crowded.
 Stiff competition results in a drop in potential search visibility in many areas.

 The best way to beat the competition is to optimize locally and find smaller target niches in order to achieve or maintain relevance.
 Local SEO becomes more important as competition continues to increase.

 With that said, here are some helpful tips on how to optimize a website for local search...